 The flowers are bright yellow occasionally with red tinges.
 They bloom in the summer.
 A low growing plant, twelve to twenty four inches tall, and prefer sunny, dry locations.

-As a perennial legume, stands can survive as long as 30 years!
+As a perennial legume, stands of the plant can survive as long as thirty years under the right conditions!
 USDA zones 5-8.

 Each packet contains 0.5 gram, which is approximately 200 seeds.